A parallel algorithm for penalized learning of the multivariate exponential family from data of mixed types: Simulations

-Next, we evaluate the performance of Algorithm (\ref{alg.pseudocode}) on data for $n \in [10, 10^4]$ drawn from the same `lattice graph' distribution as described above.
+From the generated data drawn from the `lattice graph' distribution we calculate the cross-validated ridge pseudo-likelihood estimator $\widehat{\mathbf{\Theta}}_n(\lambda_{\mbox{{ opt}}})$ of $\mathbf{\Theta}$ using Algorithm \ref{alg.pseudocode}.
+Next, we evaluate the performance of Algorithm \ref{alg.pseudocode} on data for $n \in [10, 10^4]$.
 To this end, we compare the error of the cross-validated ridge pseudo-likelihood estimator to its unpenalized counterpart and the averaged node-wise regression coefficients as baseline (whenever the sample size allowed for the evaluation of the latter two).
 Here the error is defined as the Frobenius norm of the difference between the parameter and its estimate $\| \widehat{\mathbf{\Theta}}(\lambda_{\mbox{{ opt}}})-\mathbf{\Theta}\|_F$, and analogous for the other two.
-Figure (\ref{fig.simuResults}) shows the error of each estimator as function of the sample size.
+The error of each estimator is determined as function of the sample size (Figure \ref{fig.lattice_graph}b).
 The error of the ridge pseudo-likelihood estimator $\widehat{\mathbf{\Theta}}(\lambda_{\mbox{{ opt}}})$ decreases slowly with the sample size $n$ in the low-dimensional regime as expected, while a sharp increase of its error of is observed in a high-dimensional setting.
 In the low-dimensional regime the error of the ridge pseudo-likelihood is generally on a par with its unpenalized counterpart and the baseline node-wise regression.
-More refined, both the ridge and unpenalized pseudo-likelihood outperform the baseline averaged node-wise regression for all sample sizes.
+More refined, both the maximum ridge and unpenalized pseudo-likelihood estimator outperform the baseline averaged node-wise regression for all sample sizes.
 A full information and simultaneous parameter estimation approaches are thus preferable.
 Finally, the proposed ridge pseudo-likelihood estimator clearly shows better performance in the sample domain of (say) $n<150$.
 Hence, regularization aids (in the sense of error minimization) when the dimension $p$ approaches or exceeds the sample size $n$.
+Finally, representative examples of resulting estimates are visualized by means of a heatmap with the true parameter as reference (Figure \ref{fig.lattice_graph}c).
+Strikingly, the ridge pseudo-likelihood estimator has most deviations from the true parameter for 'Bernoulli nodes', predominantly amongst themselves.
+This hints at the need for a larger sample size in order to adequately estimate the parameters related to interactions among Bernoulli variates.